 Example: Gregory Payne’s main agreement has a one-week schedule period.
 We roll out this base schedule over October 2021:

-As of version 0109, the warning will only appear on Fridays of fully rolled out weeks, since it's on that weekday of the recurring schedule that the nominal hours are being exceeded, which you can see in the warnings below:
+The warning will only appear on Fridays of fully rolled out weeks, since it's on that weekday of the recurring schedule that the nominal hours are being exceeded, which you can see in the warnings below: